How to save time when studying? RECALL vs. RECOGNITION testing for your successful test preparation

 The opposite of retrieval mode would be “recognition”, as in “Is the capital of Canada Ottawa or Montreal?”

-Why is recall testing better?
+Why is recall testing better for test prep?

 Studying with recall practice is vastly superior to recognition practice; even if the actual test in school that you’re studying for is a recognition test, such as multiple choice!
 This is because it automatically encourages deeper processing of the study material.

-What do I recommend?
+What do I recommend for test prep?

 If you know, you’ll have to take a multiple choice test, I recommend using only ¼ of your study time with recognition testing.
 The other ¾ go for free recall.
 You’ll benefit from it a lot more!!

-My study tips for you
+My study tips for your test prep

 You may call your practice test a “quiz” or “check-up”, and if you want to emphasize how much you learned while studying, I recommend doing a quiz at the beginning of your study sessions, and again at the end.
 You will see how much progress you’ve made!